Doesn't seem familiar? Jump to the "Ultra" help about group assignments.

 My instructor did not receive our group assignment.
 What do I do?

 You need to discuss this issue with your instructor.

 How do I edit or resubmit a group assignment?

 You can't edit a submitted group assignment, but you may be allowed to resubmit it.
 Not all group assignments can be resubmitted.
 Check if you can submit an assignment more than once.
-If you can't and made a mistake, you must contact your instructor to ask for the opportunity to resubmit the assignment.
+If you can't and made a mistake, you need to contact your instructor to ask for the opportunity to resubmit the assignment.

 In the Original Course View, if your instructor allows you to submit a group assignment more than once, a Start New option appears on the Review Submission History page.
 Select the group assignment link in your course to access the Review Submission History page.

 How do I know if my group assignment has been graded?